-Finance Standard 1: The School maintains a balanced budget.
+Finance Standard 1: The school maintains a balanced budget (not including a board-approved General Fund balance spend down).
 Data Source: Original and revised budgets, annual financial audit report, monthly income statements.
+Scale:

-- 2 =surplus position
+2 =surplus position

-- 1 = NA
+1 = NA

-- 0 = deficit position
+0 = deficit position

-Finance Standard 2: The School is compliant with state and federal financial reporting deadlines and laws, including the proper use of public funds.
+Financial Standard Two: The school is compliant with state and federal financial reporting deadlines and laws (including the proper use of public funds) and the submission of financial items on the VOA-MN Annual Submissions Calendar, excluding the financial audit covered in Standard Three.
 Data Source: MDE reports including: Preliminary UFARS data, Student ADM, Final UFARS data.
+Scale:

-- 2 = never missed

-- 1 = missed 1 time

-- 0 = missed > 1 time
+2 = never missed 1 = missed 1 time 0 = missed > 1 time

 Finance Standard 3: The School's financial audit is submitted to the Minnesota Department of Education, Office of the State Auditor and the authorizer by December 31.
 Data Source: Email from the School with attached MDE documentation.
+Scale: